Carlosdvp/Twitter-Chuck-Bot/Readme.md

 5. Turn basic command-line Node app into an express.js app

 6. Test it locally - good
+	- heroku local web

 7. Use setInterval to automate the tweeting

 8. PUsh changes and deploy

+9. visit the app at it's heroku url
+	- heroku open

+10. and ensure that at least one instance of the app is running
+	- heroku ps:scale web=1

+*first new tweet should arrive at 9:13am Sat 12/8*

+10.1 Let it run for a few days as prrof of concept excercise.

+## Next Steps

+11. Deploy to AWS